NilArj/drag_show/README.md

 ## Project Overview
 An exciting data science project focused on "La Más Draga," a Mexican version of RuPaul's Drag Race.
-This project involves web scraping, data extraction, preprocessing, and the creation of machine learning models to predict if contestants could win the competition.
+This project involves web scraping, data extraction, and SQL analysis.
+Additionally, machine learning models were created to predict contestants' chances of winning the competition.

 ## Technologies Used
 + Python - The programming language used for data analysis.
 + libraries installed
    + NumPy - For numerical operations and array manipulation.
    + Pandas - For data manipulation and analysis.
+   + BeautifulSoup - For data extraction.
    + Seaborn - For creating informative and attractive visualizations.
    + Matplotlib.pyplot - For additional visualization capabilities.
    + Sklearn - For machine learning
-   + BeautifulSoup - For data extraction.

 ## Usage
 1. Clone this repository: